 My disciplinary research investigates how climate change and other global stressors shape the distribution and abundance of plant populations and communities.
-I use quantitative, data-driven models to uncover the underlying mechanisms of these processes, drawing on my background in theoretical population biology and spatial ecology.
+I use data-driven mathematical models to uncover the underlying mechanisms of these processes, drawing on my background in theoretical population biology and spatial ecology.

 Explore my site to learn more about my teaching, research, and ongoing projects.